cocoanlab/interpret_ml_neuroimaging/README.md

 The rest of the code can be run automatically section by section without an input from the user.
 The code uses a sample fMRI dataset from [Woo et al., 2014] (https://www.nature.com/articles/ncomms6380), and the path to the data directory is set in the script.

 The script includes **7 steps** of model development and interpretation.
 In **Step 1**, a Support Vector Machine (SVM) Model is built.
 The output is an `fmri_data` object with a `.weight_obj` field which contains the model weights in `.dat` field. **Step 2** returns the cross-validated performance using either 8-fold cross-validation or leave-one-subject-out cross-validation.
-In **Step 3**, the previously built model is test for potential confounds.
-The output can be found in `stats_nuistest.pred_outcome_r`. **Step 4** includes four options: option **A** - Bootstrap tests, option **B** - Recursive Feature Analysis, and option **C** - "Virtual lesion" analysis.
+In **Step 3**, the previously built model is tested for potential confounds.
+The output can be found in `stats_nuistest.pred_outcome_r`. **Step 4** includes four options: option **A** - Bootstrap tests, option **B** - Recursive Feature Elimination, and option **C** - "Virtual lesion" analysis.
 Options **A** and **B** return significant voxels in the SVM model, whereas option **C** tests significance of large-scale resting state networks in predictions.
-Sample results are provided in the script.
-In **Step 5**, an example of generalizability testing is provided. it returns the performance of the different models at classifying between two pairs of stimuli. **Step 6** returns the posterior porbability of observing overlaps of the boostrap thresholded model with large-scale functional networks.
-Finally, **Step 7** illustrates a representational analysis performed with two different models and four types of stimuli.
+Sample results of the "virtual lesion" analysis are provided in the script.
+In **Step 5**, an example of generalizability testing is provided.
+Here we test the performance of the Neurologic Pain Signature (NPS; [Wager et al., 2013] (https://www.nejm.org/doi/full/10.1056/NEJMoa1204471)) and Stimulus Intensity Independent Pain Signature-1 (SIIPS1; [Woo et al., 2017] (https://www.nature.com/articles/ncomms14211)) on the sample dataset. **Step 6** returns the posterior probability of observing overlaps of the boostrap thresholded model with large-scale functional networks.
+Finally, **Step 7** illustrates a representational analysis performed with NPS and SIIPS1 and the sample dataset.

 The typical **run time** of the whole script with the sample data on a standard desktop computer is about **12 to 15 hours**.